medpaf/hawk/README.md

 - scapy (using pip3)
 - selenium (using pip3)

-To run the program simply run the `medsec.py` file using python.
+After the installation, to run the program, simply navigate to the project's directory and run the `medsec.py` file using python.
 Running the script as root is recommended for better performance and to avoid permission errors.
 The used command is the following:
 ```
 sudo python3 medsec.py
 ```